Jeevan-hub1/customer-personality-Analysis-/README.md

 ## Author
 Created as part of a data preprocessing task.
-Contact: [Your Name/Email, if applicable]
+Contact: PONNALA JEEAVN REDDY , nandakumarponnala@gmail.com

 ## License
 This project is for educational purposes and uses the Customer Personality Analysis dataset under its respective Kaggle license.